electromatter/mcp_base/README.md

 and a place-holder value is returned (typically zero) and the object is not consumed.

+WARNING: Pointers returned by this function with the types `raw` and `bytes` are only valid as long as base is valid. mcp_copy_*type* does not have this restriction, but is slightly less efficent due to a copy.

 NOTE: For an object to be consumed, the parser simply advances the pointer past the object.

 ###### `int mcg_*type*(struct fbuf *buf, *type* value);`